intrinio/ruby-sdk/docs/StockExchangeApi.md

 stockExchange_api = Intrinio::StockExchangeApi.new

-identifier = "identifier_example" # String | A Stock Exchange identifier (MIC or Intrinio ID)
+identifier = "USCOMP" # String | A Stock Exchange identifier (MIC or Intrinio ID)

 opts = {
-  date: Date.parse("2013-10-20"), # Date | The date for which to return price adjustments
+  date: Date.parse("2018-08-14"), # Date | The date for which to return price adjustments
   next_page: "" # String | Gets the next page of data from a previous API call }